25ankurpandey/todo-app/README.md

 ## Introduction

 Welcome to the Todo List Application!
 This project is a fully functional, highly scalable, and production-ready to-do list application.
-It provides a RESTful API to handle CRUD (Create, Read, Update, Delete) operations for tasks, implements robust server-side validation, has user authentication and authorization and includes comprehensive swagger api documentation and deployment scripts and environment specific helm charts for automating deployment of the application.
+It provides a RESTful API to handle CRUD (Create, Read, Update, Delete) operations for tasks, implements robust server-side validation, has user authentication and authorization and includes deployment scripts, environment specific helm charts for automating deployment of the application and a comprehensive swagger api documentation.
 It contains various middlewares that automatically & efficiently handle authentication, authorization and request-response activity management for each request.
 It also has its own utilities that handle context management, Error handling, Logging, Caching and Http requests effortlessly.

 ## Key Features